 A mental health professional can help with streamlining the process of identifying your triggers, maintaining long-term strategies through behavioral therapy, medications, and more.

-For example, if you’re anxiety stems from a trauma you experienced in your past, it can be helpful to work through that with a licensed therapist.
+For example, if your anxiety stems from a trauma you experienced in your past, it can be helpful to work through that with a licensed therapist.
 On the other hand, if you’re brain chemistry predisposes you to chronic anxiety, you may need to go on medication to manage it.

 Anxiety may always be a part of your life, but it shouldn’t overtake your day-to-day.
 Even the most extreme anxiety disorders can be treated so that the symptoms aren’t overwhelming.